Wild Waves Theme Park Accidents and Amusement Park Injuries

 An Overview of Amusement Park Accidents

-- Cuts, bruises, and broken bones
+• Cuts, bruises, sprains, fractures, and broken bones

 Why Amusement Park Accidents Occur